<<< Part 2 – How to Set Up a VPN

 - Finally, switching over to the Getting Started Wizard, you can get into your VPN configurations.

 - On the Configure Remote Access screen, either choose deployment of the VPN and DirectAccess or just the VPN, with the reason behind pairing the two technologies explored below in the “Why DirectAccess?” section.

 - If you chose only the VPN, you will now see the Routing and Remote Access window.
-You should see your server.
-Right-click on it, selecting the option to Configure and Enable Routing and Remote Access.
+You should see your server and right-click on it, selecting the configuration and Enable Routing and Remote Access option.